-The College has jurisdiction over complaints alleging sex discrimination, sexual harassment, and any other form of sexual misconduct when the conduct occurs on campus, during or at an official College-sponsored program or activity (regardless of location).
-College jurisdiction applies to complaints during education programs, activities, events, and circumstances over which the College exercises substantial control over both the Respondent and the context of which the alleged sexual misconduct occurs.
-The College will recognize all complaints made under this policy and will take action to prevent the recurrence of sexual misconduct and remedy its effects.
-Such misconduct undermines the atmosphere of trust, responsibility and professionalism underlying in the Code of Conduct policy (SW-18) and will not be tolerated by the College.
-All members of the College community are required to promptly report complaints about sexual harassment, sexual misconduct, and sexual assault to the Title IX Coordinator.
-It is also the right of an individual to file a criminal complaint, separate from the College report, if they choose to do so.
-The Title IX Coordinator may assist the individual in filing a criminal complaint upon request.
-All persons involved in a sexual misconduct case can receive College-related assistance regardless of whether a legal charge or College report is filed.
-For any College report filed, a fair and timely investigation will be undertaken, with notice of the outcome shared with all involved parties.
+Clarkson College has jurisdiction over complaints alleging sex discrimination, sexual harassment, and any other form of sexual misconduct when the conduct occurs on campus, during or at an official Clarkson College-sponsored program or activity (regardless of location).#Clarkson College jurisdiction applies to complaints during education programs, activities, events, #and circumstances over which Clarkson College exercises substantial control over both the Respondent#and the context of which the alleged sex discrimination or sexual misconduct occurs.
+Clarkson College will#recognize#all complaints made under this policy and#will#take action to prevent the recurrence of sex discrimination or sexual misconduct and remedy its effects.
+Such discrimination or misconduct undermines the atmosphere of trust, responsibility and professionalism underlying#in#theW-18 Code of Conduct#Polic#and will not be tolerated by Clarkson College.
+All members of the Clarkson College community are#required#to promptly report complaints about sex discrimination, sexual harassment, sexual misconduct, and sexual assault to the Title IX Coordinator.
+It is also the right of an individual to file a criminal complaint, separate from the Clarkson College report, if#they#choose to do so.
+The Title IX Coordinator#may#assist the individual in#filing a criminal complaint#upon request.#All persons#involved in a#sex discrimination or sexual misconduct#case#can receive Clarkson College-related assistance regardless of#whether#a legal charge or Clarkson College report is filed.
+For any Clarkson College report filed, a fair and timely investigation will be undertaken, with notice of the outcome#shared with#all involved parties.
 Individuals found to be in violation of this policy will be subject to disciplinary action.
-At any time throughout this process, both parties are permitted to have an advisor present.
+At#any time#throughout this process, both parties are permitted to have an advisor present.